Kick your iPhone addiction with iOS 12 update

 Google announced similar tools at its own developer conference in May.
 Like Apple, Google has a Dashboard for Android phones that lets users monitor how long they're using other apps and reminds people to take a break.

-Apple also announced it is offering other new features in iOS 12 to help make our phones less distracting.
-For instance, it's added a nighttime mode to its Do Not Disturb feature so that you don't get messages and alerts at night, so that you don't get wound up at bedtime with a barrage of notifications.
-When you wake up in the morning you just tap your screen to get caught up on what you missed overnight.
+Apple also announced it's offering other new features in iOS 12 to help make our phones less distracting.
+For instance, it's added a nighttime mode to its Do Not Disturb feature so that you don't get messages and alerts at night, an introduction designed to prevent you from getting wound up at bedtime with a barrage of notifications.
+When you wake up in the morning you can tap your screen to get caught up on what you missed overnight.

 Updated 11:20 a.m.
 PT: This story was updated with more information about iOS 12 features to help curb iPhone overuse.